—— FREE LUNCH & LEARN · WOODRUFF HEALTH SCIENCES LIBRARY

 Is this really free?

 Yes.
-No credit card, no catch.
 Lunch is provided.
 The cohort offer is a bonus for people who attend.

 Do I need to prepare anything?